 Units of investment undertakings are generally recognized at the most recently determined redemption price or at the most recent available trading price permitting reliable valuation.
 If these values are not available, units of investment funds are valued at the current market value deemed appropriate on the basis of a careful assessment using suitable valuation models and taking into consideration current market conditions.

-Securities lending transactions and repurchase agreement transactions
+Securities lending transactions and repurchase agreement transactions repurchase agreement transactions shall be reported as bank balances.

 Repayment claims arising from securities lending transactions are governed by the applicable market value of the assets transferred as loans.